Araneta City: Araneta City Cyberpark

 The Araneta City Cyberpark is a 8 ha office development complex located within the city's southern cluster and serves as the office and information technology (IT) Hub components of the area, and houses both international and local companies, primarily Business Process Outsourcing (BPO) companies.
-The complex currently comprises two towers, namely Cyberpark Tower 1 and Tower 2, which are completed in 2016 and 2019, respectively.
-One tower, Cyberpark Tower 3, is currently being constructed, and will be similarly designed to its predecessor, the Cyberpark Tower 2.
-The upcoming tower is aimed to be completed in the 1st quarter of 2025.
+The complex currently comprises three towers, namely Cyberpark Tower 1, Tower 2, and Tower 3 which were completed in 2016, 2019 and 2025, respectively, with two more towers, Cyberpark Tower 4 and Tower 5, on the way.

 Other commercial buildings

 The Araneta City is also home to other commercial buildings within the area, wherein some of the buildings served as movie theaters repurposed into various purposes, or newly built buildings within the 2000s.
 These buildings are presently occupied by Puregold, Rex Bookstore, Savemore Market, the Philippine American Life and General Insurance Company, and other local firms.

 Residential

 Manhattan Gardens

-The Manhattan Gardens is a 4-phase (Parkway, Parkview, Heights, Plaza) condominium complex, serving as the first transit-oriented residential development in the country, and occupies 5.7 ha hectares of the Araneta City.
+The Manhattan Gardens is a four-phase (Parkway, Parkview, Heights, Plaza) condominium complex, serving as the first transit-oriented residential development in the country, and occupies 5.7 ha hectares of the Araneta City.
 The development project will have a total condominium units of 9,000 units spread out through 18 residential towers upon completion.
-At present, the Manhattan Gardens currently has 10 towers in completion, with 1 tower topped-off, which is set to be completed in 2023, and is now set to construct 7 more condominiums on the pipleline within the former Rustan's Superstore and the present Araneta City Bus Station.
+At present, the Manhattan Gardens currently has twelve towers in completion, and is now set to construct several additional condominium towers on the pipeline within the former Araneta City Bus Station.